Mikhail Sholokhov: Career

 Sholokhov's first book was Tales from the Don, a collection of stories largely based on his personal experiences in his native region during World War I and the Russian Civil War; it was published in 1926.
 The story "Nakhalyonok", partly based on his own childhood, was later made into a popular film.

 In the same year, Sholokhov began writing And Quiet Flows the Don, which took him fourteen years to complete (1926–1940).
-It became the most-read work of Soviet historical fiction, and it earned him the 1941 State Stalin Prize.
+It earned him the 1941 State Stalin Prize.
 It deals with the experiences of the Cossacks before and during World War I and the Russian Civil War.